Forces of the Abyss - Tactica Demonica

 The Bloody Cardinal

 Functionally almost identical to the Despoiler.
-Dread is superior to the Despoilers Brutal, but the Despoiler is slightly better in combat thanks to Vicious.
-The Despoiler is also slightly faster, Regenerate beats out Lifeleech vs shooting and he has the opportunity to take a magic item.
+Dread is much better than the Despoilers Brutal, but the Despoiler is slightly better in combat thanks to Vicious.
+The Despoiler is also faster, Regenerate beats out Lifeleech vs shooting and he has the opportunity to take a magic item.
 Besides that, the cheaper cost makes the Bloody Cardinal a marginally better choice.

 Warlord